jacobd082/YT2Music/README.md

 - moviepy
 - pyinstaller *(Optional)*

-> **Note about `pytube` issue:** Sometimes when running the script, you will get a RegEx error.
-This has been an issue with pytube for a while and the best way that I have fixed it is to install pytube via the GitHub link:
+> **Note about the `pytube` issue:** Sometimes when running the script, you will get a RegEx error.
+This has been an issue with Pytube for a while and the best way that I have fixed it is to install Pytube via the GitHub link:
 > `pip install git+https://github.com/nficano/pytube.git`

 ### Building

-You can build this script using the following command on Mac and Linux (You will need to install Bash to use on Windows):
+You can build this script using the following command:

 ```sh
 bash build.sh